-If the deceased person was organsied, they may have already nominated a person as their legacy contact.
+If the deceased person was organised, they may have already nominated a person as their legacy contact.
 This can be done in Facebook’s General Account Settings, in the section called Memorialization Settings.

 To request to delete or memorialise a loved one’s Facebook profile after a death, you’ll need to contact Facebook and provide some details.
 You will be also required to supply a copy of the death certificate.

 Planning a memorial, or end-of-life service, is a way to say “thank you” to someone special for their unique life.
-So when it comes to their final farewell, there's no need to follow tradition.
-A Bare Cremation removes the formality and expense that comes with a traditional funeral home.
-Instead, Bare allows the freedom to arrange a personalised send-off, memorial, or ceremony that truly celebrates a person’s unique life and character.
+So when it comes to their final farewell, you have the freedom to go your own way.
+Bare allows the freedom to arrange a personalised send-off, memorial, or ceremony that truly celebrates a person’s unique life and character.

 Adding personal touches to the memorial - like a favourite song, wearing the deceased person’s favourite colours, or including other elements - will help to celebrate the things they loved and create a meaningful and lasting remembrance.
 The most important thing to keep in mind when planning a memorial is the nature of the person being farewelled and the nature of their relationship with those saying goodbye.
 Remember that funerals don’t need to be done a particular way, or cost a fortune.